 Attempted check fraud rose to $15.1 billion in 2018, up from $8.5 billion in 2016, providing treasurers plenty of motivation to switch to automated, more secure payment methods.

 One of the biggest benefits of accounts payable automation for security is removing paper-based, manual processes that are riddled with risks.
-In their place, the right software solution will provide secure, automated processes along with encrypted and verified electronic payment options.
+In their place, the right software solution will help provide secure, automated processes along with encrypted and verified electronic payment options.

 Unlike paper checks, electronic payments like ACH and virtual cards are routed digitally from one bank account to another through payment systems.
 Most use automated fraud monitoring tools like Positive Pay to flag suspicious activity and avoid duplicate payments and invoices.
 Simply stated, payments are controlled from start to finish, and risk is mitigated.